HP Developer Experience

 Search Results

-Our initial Search functionality was a bare-bones relevance list with the ability to filter by category and type.
+The MVP Search functionality was a bare-bones relevance list with the ability to filter by category and type.
 The initial user interviews requested a simple scrollable list with basic data and preview information to glance through.
 However, after implmentation the user behavior revealed deeper insights that we could integrate into the experience.
 The Search experience was redesigned to include the most frequently used filtering options as top level suggestions, while the ability to expand and collapse preview data kept the interface from being too cluttered.
 With this change, the Search analytics reported an increase in usage, a decrease in filtering, and a decrease in time spent on the search results before navigating away.
 These data points indicate that users are able to more quickly and easily find the result they are looking for, accomplishing their goal and getting back to their task.

-Catalog
+Asset Catalog

 API Upload

-Card sorting exersize
+Card sorting exercise example

 Iterative Design